CarlosSac/ai110-module2show-pawpal-starter/README.md

 ### Sorting by start time

 `Scheduler.sort_by_time()` returns all pending tasks in chronological order.
-Start times are stored as zero-padded `"HH:MM"` strings, so standard lexicographic string comparison produces correct chronological order without parsing — `"07:30" < "12:00"` works as expected.
+Start times are stored as zero-padded `"HH:MM"` strings, so standard lexicographic string comparison produces correct chronological order without parsing; `"07:30" < "12:00"` works as expected.

 ### Conflict detection